 Hardcore investing veteran

-As someone with many years of experience, this kind of investor can typically leave aside extra research and a pretty interface in favor of dirt-cheap commissions.
-They still may want some screeners and other tools to help in their search for the very best shares, but even the lowest-rate online brokers tend to have some tools for their customers.
+As someone with many years of experience, this kind of investor can typically leave aside extra research and a pretty interface in favour of dirt-cheap commissions.
+They still may want some screeners and other tools to help in their search for the very best shares.
+But, even the lowest-rate online brokers tend to have some tools for their customers.

 Of course this doesn’t cover all of the possible types of investors.
-And even among these three types there may be crossovers.
+And even among these types, there may be crossovers.
 For instance, a hardcore investing veteran may be willing to pay a bit more in commission in order to have access to research.
-And perhaps there’s a brand new investor that’s not scared off by a spartan investing interface.
+And perhaps there’s a brand new investor that’s not scared off by a complex-looking interface.
 But the bottom line is to understand what your needs are as an investor, and look for those features in your online broker.

 The difference between investing and trading

-We like to think of investing as a long-term approach to market, where you are buying and holding in order to build wealth over an extended period of time.
-Trading, on the other hand, typically refers to shorter-term strategies and higher-volume activities to maximize returns daily, weekly, or monthly.
+We like to think of investing as a long-term approach to markets, buying and holding in order to build wealth over an extended period of time.
+Trading, on the other hand, typically refers to shorter-term strategies and higher-volume activities looking to maximise returns daily, weekly, or monthly.

 At The Motley Fool, we believe that long-term investing is your best bet at building wealth over time.
-But those who want to focus more on short-term trading, or do a mix of both trading and investing, still have the option to choose online brokers or online trading platforms, depending on how you want to use them.
+But those who want to focus more on short-term trading, or do a mix of both trading and investing, still have the option to choose online brokers or online trading platforms.

 Online trading platforms